wkumari/draft-wkumari-opsawg-sdi/README.md

-   devices such as: unencrypted config files which can be downloaded by connecting to unprotected ports in datacenters, mailing initial config files on flash drives, or emailing config files and asking a third-party to copy and paste it over a serial terminal.
-It does not protect against devices with malicious firmware, nor theft and reuse of devices.
+   devices such as: unencrypted config files which can be downloaded by connecting to unprotected ports in datacenters, mailing initial config files on flash drives, or emailing config files and asking a

-   An attacker (e.g a malicious datacenter employee) who has physical access to the device before it is connected to the network the attacker may be able to extract the device private key (especially if